 Here’s why.

-How to use: This form lets you email dozens of BC decision-makers at once.
+How to use: This form lets you email your MLA plus dozens of BC healthcare officials at once.
 Enter your address to help find your local representative, then scroll past the list of recipients, review, and send.

 If you have capacity, we encourage you to personalize the email for greater effectiveness.
-Even just changing the subject line or adding a sentence at the beginning can help!
+Even just changing the subject line and adding a sentence at the beginning can help!

 Note: the “Action Network” tool requires a return address so their system can find your MLA.
 If you prefer not to enter your address, you can use our template wording to email policy-makers yourself.

-1. Restore healthcare mask requirements and maintain them year-round.
-Prevention should be proactive, not reactive, especially as illnesses like COVID-19 and measles can spread before symptoms and are not seasonal.
-(In fact, COVID has risen over the summer for three years straight).
+1. Restore healthcare mask requirements in BC and maintain them year-round.
+Prevention should be proactive, not reactive, especially as illnesses like COVID-19, measles, RSV, and flu can all spread without obvious symptoms.

-2. Provide clear direction to all health authorities on concrete steps to enact mask requirements by requiring hospital admin to direct managers on implementation; posting signage; making masks available; and designating staff members responsible for informing and monitoring staff, visitors, and patients.
+4. Provide clear direction to all health authorities on concrete steps to enact mask requirements to ensure more consistent implementation.
+This includes requiring hospital admin to direct managers on implementation; posting signage; making masks available; and designating staff members responsible for informing and monitoring staff, visitors, and patients.

 Learn more about why this matters.